 or Book Store columnist, Sarah Salter,

-a movie.
-This column focuses on which media is better: the book or the
+the column is on which media is better, the book or the movie?
+Sarah

 Our Quantum Marketing

 in the July issue.
 As per usual, his insight blows my mind.
 It’ll blow

 thought-provoking subjects that are getting a lot of attention.
 Her